Adobe ColdFusion CF Summit East 2018 was on April 25th, 2018 in Washington DC and it was free to attend.

 Roadmap through 2025

 This event is very important for the ColdFusion community, and everyone using ColdFusion.
 It's the largest developer event on the East Coast focusing just on ColdFusion and the place for all CF developers and users to network and to address all the problems and challenges they’re facing and have people from Adobe directly present and involved and willing to listen and develop on that basis.

 Adobe is committed in its roadmap until 2025 to improve and upgrade ColdFusion.
 It is nice to see Adobe’s commitment towards the product marketing with the CF Summit event.

-This year conference will be recorded so you can expect a lots of good material as a follow-up.
-Make sure you attend this one and let us know how it went.
+This year conference was recorded so you can expect a lots of good material as a follow-up.
+Make sure you attend the next one and let us know how it went.